 Where Are You Going?

 Not everywhere is going to cost the same.
-The flights will be different prices, for example, and the hotel rooms will vary; in a big city, the hotel rooms might be more expensive than you would find in more out-of-the-way places.
+The flights will be different prices, for example, and the hotel rooms will vary; in a big city like New York, the hotel rooms might be more expensive than you would find in more out-of-the-way places.
+If you are planning to stay awhile, you can get an Extended Stay hotel in new york.
 No matter where you are going, there are sure to be several different hotels to choose from, so you should be able to find something to suit your budget when it comes to accommodation.

 What about everything else, though?
 Again, the larger cities will always be more expensive places to sightsee and eat in – just like at home.
 If you are looking for a vacation that will be more value for money, choosing a smaller village is your best option.
 You can take the same amount of money as you would for a city break, but it will last a lot longer.

 Budget Per Day

 Whether you have limited funds or you’re taking lots of spending money with you because you got some cash for annuity payments, it’s still important to budget properly.
 The easiest way to ensure that you will have enough money to really enjoy your vacation is to set aside a certain amount of money for each day.
 Some days will need more, such as days when you are heading out sightseeing and need to pay for tickets to visitor attractions, and some will need a lot less, such as days that you spend on the beach or around the pool.
 Work out your schedule, and you’ll know which days will require more money.

 If you can, only take that amount out with you each day, otherwise it can be very tempting to spend more than you allocated, which can make things difficult later during your vacation.